 Institutionalising HTA under NHI

-Through PRICELESS SA, an academic unit based at the University of Witwatersrand with technical expertise in health economics and policy influence, iDSI has also undertaken activities to build increased understanding and capacity for priority-setting among policymakers.
+In partnership with PRICELESS SA, an academic unit based at the University of Witwatersrand with technical expertise in health economics and policy influence, iDSI has also undertaken activities to build increased understanding and capacity for priority-setting among policymakers.
 For example, in March 2017 PRICELESS hosted a three-day training event on Health Benefits Package design and economic evaluation for South African policymakers.
 This was followed by a policy dialogue specifically for those involved with the NHI benefits package design.
+Finally, a health economics module was included as part of the Masters in Public Health at Wits University for the first time in 2018.

 iDSI estimates that for a national HTA agency in South Africa, an annual investment of US$1.5m to finance 20 full-time staff to produce 20 HTA studies and 5 clinical guidelines (for high-burden diseases such as diabetes) could generate approximate savings of US$200m, based on return-on-investment trends of HITAP in Thailand (US$133 per dollar) – or up to an equivalent 91,633 disability-adjusted life years (DALYs) averted , through evidence-informed price negotiations and improved clinical care pathways.